Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

-This campaign works perfectly for podcasts because you start with a heavier step to explain the reason for reaching out (the email), then go in with the message to really entice leads incase they didn't see your email yet or have time to respond, and then repeat this process.
+This campaign works perfectly for podcasts because you start with a heavier step to explain the reason for reaching out (the email), then go in with the message to really entice leads in case they haven't seen your email yet or have time to respond, and then repeat this process.

 Check out Daria's results for our latest podcast campaign 👇